-Serve the Brussel sprouts with a drizzle of lime or lemon juice, crispy bacon, and more parmesan on top.
+Serve the Brussels sprouts with a drizzle of lime or lemon juice, crispy bacon, and more parmesan on top.

-- You can air fry these Brussel sprouts a couple of minutes longer if necessary but then be sure to shake the basket in between a few times to promote even cooking and prevent any burning.
+- You can air fry these for a couple of minutes longer if necessary but then be sure to shake the basket in between a few times to promote even cooking and prevent any burning.

 - You can easily double or triple this recipe if serving to a larger crowd.
 You will likely then need to fry in batches.

-- I’ve found that larger Brussel sprouts work better for this recipe than the smaller variety.
+- I’ve found that larger Brussels sprouts work better for this recipe than the smaller variety.
 The cooking time may vary, keep an eye on these sprouts!

 Brussel Sprouts In Oven Instructions

-You can make these Brussel sprouts in a regular oven too.
+You can make these Brussels sprouts in a regular oven too.

 For a quick appetizer to share, I like to serve these sprouts with healthy chipotle aioli.
 This is totally optional and these can be served without sauce too.